WVU-CS330-2024-08-Group02/ClimaCloset/frontend/README.md

 ### Overview

 1. **`public`**
-   - xxxxx.
+   - This folder contains files intended for public access. .

 2. **`src`**
-   - The `src` folder contains all of the code that creates the UI design, user interactions, and API requests for the webapp.
+   - This folder contains all of the code that creates the UI design, user interactions, and API requests for the webapp.